Shazam2morrow/hacktips/Web/file-upload/file-upload.md

 Certain file types may always contain a specific sequence of bytes in their header or footer.
 These can be used like a fingerprint or signature to determine whether the contents match the expected type.
 For example, JPEG files always begin with the bytes `FF D8 FF`.

 This is a much more robust way of validating the file type, but even this is not foolproof.
-Using special tools, such as ExifTool, it can be trivial to create a polyglot JPEG file containing malicious code within its metadata.
+Using special tools, such as [ExifTool](https://exiftool.org/), it can be trivial to create a polyglot JPEG file containing malicious code within its metadata.

 Here is an example of how you can create a polyglot PHP/JPG file that is fundamentally a normal image, but contains PHP payload in its metadata.
-A simple way of doing this is to download and run ExifTool from the command line as follows:
+A simple way of doing this is to download and run `exiftool` from the command line as follows:

 ```bash
 exiftool -Comment="<?php echo 'START '.file_get_contents('/etc/password').'
 END'; ?>" <YOUR-INPUT-IMAGE>.jpg -o polyglot.php